constgen/neutrino-preset-svelte/README.md

 ```

 You can either serve or deploy the contents of this build directory as a static site.

+## Static assets

+If you wish to copy files to the build directory that are not imported from application code, you can place them in a directory within `src` called `static`.
+All files in this directory will be copied from `src/static` to `build/static`.

 ## Hot Reloading